Happy Foods Tube

 To cool them off I usually throw them in the fridge for about 10 minutes and then in the freezer for 5 minutes before dipping them in chocolate.
 If you are drying them overnight, you can omit this step.

 Candied oranges can be used as a garnish for cakes or quick breads.
-They look good on Orange Bread.
-I also used candied lemons to garnish Lemon Lavender Loaf so if you are looking for ideas where to used candied oranges, here is some for you) or just enjoy them as a sweet treat with afternoon cuppa.
+They look good on orange bread.
+I also used candied lemons to garnish lemon lavender loaf so if you are looking for ideas on where to use candied oranges, here are some for you) or just enjoy them as a sweet treat with an afternoon cuppa.

 How to make Candied Oranges Step 4